-It is unlikely that the “lucky” recipients of this large amount of money will experience happiness or even lasting prosperity from their winnings.
-Anciently, Solomon, the wise King of Israel wrote in his Book of Proverbs, “Wealth hastily gotten will dwindle, but those who gather little by little will increase it” (Proverbs 13:11, NRSV).
+It is unlikely that the “lucky” winners will experience happiness or even lasting prosperity from their winnings.
+Anciently, Solomon, the wise King of Israel, wrote in his Book of Proverbs, “Wealth hastily gotten will dwindle, but those who gather little by little will increase it” (Proverbs 13:11, New Revised Standard Version).

-The larger question for all of us is what should we prize?
-What should we seek, as we put forth our time, our talent and our effort in our daily lives?
+The larger question for all of us is, what should we prize?
+What should we seek, as we put forth our time, our talent, and our effort in our daily lives?
 What should we value highly and pursue tenaciously as we live our lives whether we are working or enjoying recreation?
 There is timeless instruction and good counsel on this very important subject in the Bible.
-As Jesus Christ walked the dusty roads of Judea and the surrounding area, he taught His disciples, and others who would listen to him, on this very subject.
+As Jesus Christ walked the dusty roads of Judea and the surrounding area, He taught His disciples and any others who would listen to Him on this very subject.
 Then, as now, people were deeply concerned about food and clothing and shelter to the exclusion of thinking about spiritual, eternal things.
 So, Jesus made it plain to them what their priority should be when He taught, “But seek first the kingdom of God and His righteousness, and all these things shall be added to you” (Matthew 6:33).
 He was making the point that it is very important to set right priorities in our lives and to pursue righteousness rather than riches.
 It is the same today.

 Again, we find that the Book of Proverbs is right on point with this instruction: “By humility and the fear of the Lord are riches and honor and life” (Proverbs 22:4).
 True riches are not equated to money, but to God’s providence and peace of mind, even in the face of adversity.